Skip to main content

 Prescription Refills — Frequently Asked Questions

-Yes — many new patients come to Innocre Telehealth because they've recently relocated to Delaware, Maryland, or Washington, or lost access to their previous prescriber. your provider conducts a thorough new patient intake to review your medical history, current medications, dosing, and any recent laboratory results.
-For straightforward non-controlled chronic medications that you've been taking long-term with documented clinical stability, he can typically provide a bridge refill and establish ongoing care.
+Yes — many new patients come to Innocre Telehealth because they've recently relocated to Maryland, Washington, or Delaware, or lost access to their previous prescriber. your provider conducts a thorough new patient intake to review your medical history, current medications, dosing, and any recent laboratory results.
+For straightforward non-controlled chronic medications that you've been taking long-term with documented clinical stability, your provider can typically issue a bridge refill and establish ongoing care.
 Please bring any medication records, pharmacy fill history, or prior provider notes to the visit.

 It depends on the medication.
 For many medications — antihistamines, PPIs, asthma inhalers — no routine labs are required.
 For others, periodic monitoring is necessary for safe prescribing: diabetes medications require HbA1c and a metabolic panel at least every 6–12 months; levothyroxine requires TSH every 6–12 months; statins require a lipid panel and liver enzymes periodically; anticoagulants like warfarin require INR monitoring; and ACE inhibitors require potassium and creatinine checks.
 If your labs are overdue, your provider can order them at a local lab near you and provide a short bridge supply of medication while awaiting results.

 No. ADHD medications such as amphetamine salts (Adderall, Vyvanse, Dextroamphetamine) and methylphenidate (Ritalin, Concerta) are Schedule II controlled substances.
 The DEA requires an in-person evaluation before any Schedule II stimulant can be prescribed.
 Innocre Telehealth does not prescribe any controlled substances via telehealth.
 If you need ADHD medication management, you should seek care with a psychiatrist or a primary care practice that can provide in-person evaluations.
-Alternatively, non-stimulant ADHD medications such as atomoxetine (Strattera) or guanfacine (Intuniv) may be discussed during a telehealth visit.
+Non-stimulant ADHD medications such as atomoxetine (Strattera) or guanfacine (Intuniv) may be continued during a telehealth visit if you have been stable on them under specialty care — Innocre does not initiate new ADHD treatment.

 your provider will recommend an in-person visit when: the medication is a controlled substance; recent lab values reveal a significant abnormality requiring physical examination or urgent intervention; a new symptom suggests a medication side effect that requires physical assessment (e.g., possible angioedema from ACE inhibitor, muscle pain from a statin suggesting rhabdomyolysis); blood pressure or blood glucose readings are dangerously uncontrolled; or the clinical situation has changed substantially in a way that warrants a more thorough evaluation than telehealth can safely provide.
 Patient safety is always the guiding principle — refills are issued only when clinically appropriate.